openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

   or interface properties;
 - Function or method name is used to call the function or method;
 - Variable name is used to read or change the value of the variable;
-- Compilation unit name introduced as a result of import with Bind All with Qualified Access (see :ref:`Bind All with Qualified Access`) is used to deal with exported entities.
+- Name of a compilation unit introduced as a result of import with Bind All with Qualified Access (see :ref:`Bind All with Qualified Access`) is used to deal with exported entities.